PTiagorio/fikalab/Blockchain/README.md

 ### smartContract
-* SmartContract/		#folder in which the javaWrapper contracts are stored (Smart Contract implemented in Java through web3j)
+* SmartContract - folder in which the javaWrapper contracts are stored (Smart Contract implemented in Java through web3j)
-* compile.sh			#Script created to compile a contract, receives the name of the file as argument (e.g: ./compile.sh name)
+* compile.sh - script created to compile a contract, receives the name of the file as argument (e.g: ./compile.sh name)
-* Contract.sol			#Smart Contract written in Solidity #Current contract being used
+* Contract.sol - smart Contract written in Solidity #Current contract being used
-* Contract_sol_Contract.abi	#generated contract abi
+* Contract_sol_Contract.abi - generated contract abi
-* Contract_sol_Contract.bin	#generated contract bin
+* Contract_sol_Contract.bin - generated contract bin
-* Contract_sol_test.abi		#generated subClass abi
+* Contract_sol_test.abi - generated subClass abi
-* Contract_sol_test.bin		#generated subClass bin
+* Contract_sol_test.bin - generated subClass bin
-* ContractV2.sol		#**SmartContractV2 not being used**
+* ContractV2.sol - **SmartContractV2 not being used**
-* ContractV2_sol_Contract.abi	#generted abi and bin for v2
+* ContractV2_sol_Contract.abi - generted abi and bin for v2
 * ContractV2_sol_Contract.bin
 * ContractV2_sol_test.abi
 * ContractV2_sol_test.bin
-* ContractV3.sol		#**SmartContractV3 not being used**
+* ContractV3.sol - **SmartContractV3 not being used**
-* genJava.sh			#Script to generate the SmartContract in Java language to use in Applications; This Script receives the name of the .abi and .bin files as argument **note: .abi and .bin file names must be the same**     					#(e.g ./genJava Contract_sol_test)
+* genJava.sh - script to generate the SmartContract in Java language to use in Applications; This Script receives the name of the ".abi" and ".bin" files as argument **NOTE: ".abi" and ".bin" file names must be the same** (e.g ./genJava Contract_sol_test)

 ### wallets
 * metamaskWallet.json - wallet for Ethereum Kovan test network